Annie Lennox: Relationship with the LGBTQ+ community

 Lennox's longtime support for LGBT rights has helped garner a significant following within the LGBTQ+ community.
 According to The Advocate, "her distinctive voice and provocative stage persona have made Lennox a longtime gay icon."

-Known for her androgynous look in the 1980s–first widely seen in the 1983 music video for "Sweet Dreams (Are Made of This)" where she had close-cropped, orange-coloured hair, and wore a man's suit brandishing a cane, a video which made her a household name–Lennox was viewed as the female version of Boy George.
-They appeared together on the front cover of the British music magazine Smash Hits in December 1983 with the headline "Which one is the boy?".
+She is known for her androgynous look in the 1980s, first widely seen in the 1983 music video for "Sweet Dreams (Are Made of This)" where she had close-cropped, orange-coloured hair, and wore a man's suit brandishing a cane, a video which made her a household name.
+The BBC wrote, "all eyes were on Annie Lennox, the singer whose powerful androgynous look defied the male gaze".
+Lennox was viewed as the female version of Boy George and they appeared together on the front cover of the British music magazine Smash Hits in December 1983.
 This was followed by Newsweek magazine in the US who ran an issue which featured Lennox and George on the cover of its 23 January 1984 edition with the caption Britain Rocks America – Again, marking the Second British Invasion.
-The following month Lennox impersonated Elvis Presley at the 1984 Grammy Awards.
+Her gender-bending image was also explored in other Eurythmics videos such as "Love Is a Stranger" and "Who's That Girl?" and she impersonated Elvis Presley at the 1984 Grammy Awards.